 K9 Maya & Sgt.
 Nic Banuelos

-K9 Maya was purchased from Tarheel K9 Inc., Sanford, NC, in June of 2013.
+K9 Maya was purchased from Tarheel K9 Inc., Sanford, NC, in June of 2013 and started active service after her initial certification.
 She is trained in explosive detection and human tracking.
 K9 Maya and her partner, Sgt.
-Nic Banuelos, are the newest addition to the UWPD K9 unit and have worked very hard over the past year to obtain all the certifications necessary to be on active service.
+Nic Banuelos, are the most senior team on the UWPD K9 unit and have worked several events over the years.
 Sgt.
 Banuelos says K9 Maya’s favorite activity outside of work is playing tag with her little sister, Ricochet.
 Maya loves to pick up all her toys and bones from around the house and stack them.
-She can also be found lounging in the sun on the back deck and occasionally she watches TV.
+She can also be found lounging in the sun on the back deck and occasionally she watches TV (Puppy Bowl!).

 K9 Ritter & Officer Justin Zurbuchen